markusmoenig/Eldiron/Readme.md

 Eldiron is currently under active development and a v1 is planned for the first half of 2024.
 Eldiron is open source and licensed under the MIT.

-I am in the process of rewriting Eldiron, the current release on GitHub still reflects the old code base.
-The first release for the new code base (v0.85) will come soon.

 ![Screenshot](images/character_screenshot.png)
 ![Screenshot](images/tilemap.png)